BrunoVernay/lab-arpspoof/Lab1-ArpSpoofing/Readme.md

 Usually we would spoof the gateway, but here we spoof both hosts.
 Since they are on the same LAN, they do not need the Gateway to communicate.
 (Replace IP with Box1 and 2!)
 `/usr/sbin/arpspoof -r -i eth0 -t 172.17.0.3 172.17.0.2`

 You should see the traffic in TcpDumper (note that the container can be attached to other boxe's network).
-You can also capture traffic from within the host on interface `Docker0` with Wireshark.
+You can also capture traffic from within the host on bridge `Docker0` with Wireshark.

 ### SELinux and tcpdump